-* Units 4 and 5 have hydraulically locked blades and are operated in the “MODIFIED ORDER” to minimize starts/stops.
-When the blade seals are replaced, the units will resume operating in the “DEFAULT” priority order.
+* Unit 5 has hydraulically locked blades and is operated in the “MODIFIED ORDER” to minimize starts/stops.
+When the blade seals are replaced, the unit will resume operating in the “DEFAULT” priority order.

 Table LMN-6.
 Lower Monumental Dam Turbine Unit Power (MW) and Flow (cfs) at ±1% of Peak Turbine Efficiency (Lower and Upper Limits of 1% Range) and Operating Limits. a, b